vippsas/vipps-qr-api/vipps-qr-api.md

 Accept Headers   | Return type  | Example
 ------------   | ------------- | --------
-image/png      | Will return a url to an png image | qr.vipps.no/generate/qr.png
+image/png      | Will return a URl to an png image | qr.vipps.no/generate/qr.png
-image/*        | Will return a url to an png image | qr.vipps.no/generate/qr.png text/targetUrl | Will return the target URL        | short.vipps.no/url/v1?id=Ab4c7
+image/*        | Will return a URL to an png image | qr.vipps.no/generate/qr.png text/targetUrl | Will return the target URL        | short.vipps.no/url/v1?id=Ab4c7
 # API summary